Birch beer

 Working birch beer still at the Kutztown Folk Festival.
 Sign reads: "Birch oil is distilled from the sap of the Black Birch tree..."

-Birch beer is a beverage, commonly found as a carbonated soft drink made from herbal extracts and birch bark.
-There are dozens of brands of birch beer available.
+Birch beer is a beverage similar to root beer.
+Traditionally birch beer was made with flavorings derived from birch bark and sweetened by birch sap.
+Today, birch beer is commonly found as a commercial carbonated soft drink flavored with a distilled extract of the bark and other botanicals such as cinnamon, vanilla and wintergreen, or with artificial flavorings.
+There are dozens of brands of birch beer available, ranging in color from clear to red to dark brown.

 Ingredients

-The one ingredient used in all recipes of birch beer is birch sap.
+Traditional recipes of birch beer usually are based on birch sap.
 Most recipes use fermented birch syrup, which is done using baker's yeast.
 The process of fermentation is done to decompose sugar to alcohol.
 Other common ingredients include sugar, cinnamon, vanilla beans, and water.
 Homemade recipes of birch beer also include honey and malt.

 Birch extract preparation

 Various types of birch beer made from birch bark are available as well, distinguished by color.
 The color depends on the species of birch tree from which the birch oil is extracted (though enhancements by artificial coloring are commonly present).
 Popular colors include brown, red, blue and clear (often called white birch beer), though others are possible.

 After the bark is collected, it is distilled to make birch oil.
 The oil is added to the carbonated drink to give it the distinctive flavor, reminiscent of wintergreen and methyl salicylate.
 Black birch is the most common source of extract in the northeastern region of the United States, where that species is indigenous.